Hohenschwangau Castle

 No, they are two separate castles.
 Hohenschwangau Castle is close to its slightly more famous cousin, Neuschwanstein Castle – you can visit and tour both castles on the same day.

-This castle is worth your time, and the inside is much better than Neuschwanstein Castle.
+This castle is worth your time, and from my perspective, the inside is much better than Neuschwanstein Castle.

 Unusual facts about Hohenschwangau Castle

-• Hohenschwangau Castle sits in the village of Schwangau in Bavaria, Germany, and was built in the 19th century.
+• Hohenschwangau Castle is in the village of Schwangau, in Bavaria, Germany, and was built in the 19th century.

 • The castle was a fortress to protect the nearby town of Füssen.

-• The castle was destroyed in the 16th century during the German Peasants’ War.
-A ruin until the 19th century when it was rebuilt by King Maximilian II of Bavaria.
+• The Füssenle was destroyed in the 16th century during the German Peasants’ War—a ruin until the 19th century, when King Maximilian II of Bavaria rebuilt it.

-• It was King Maximilian’s summer residence, later passed down to his son, King Ludwig II.
+• It was King Maximilian’s summer residence, which was later passed down to his son, King Ludwig II.

 • King Ludwig II spent much of his childhood at Hohenschwangau Castle and was inspired by its architecture and design.